Pectojin/duplicati-client/README.md

     get       display breif information on one or many resources describe  display detailed information on a specific resource run       run a backup job
+    abort     abort a task
+    delete    delete a backup
     edit      edit a resource on the server export    export a resource from the server to YAMl or JSON format import    import a resource to the server from a YAMl or JSON file